fbpx

 • Proficiency with the SCI sub-culture; this includes integrating bladder and bowel issues into dinner conversations

-• Fluency in the vocabulary of spinal cord injury terminology, including comfortably using the terms gimp, dig stim, cath, and invol in everyday dialogue
+• Fluency in the vocabulary of spinal cord injury terminology, including comfortably using the terms dig stim, cath, and invol in everyday dialogue

 Education, Experience, and Other Recommendations